modo-lv/game-guides/langeskov.md

 ### Backstage
 * **Broom**: Next to the "Garden, Ornamental Walkway Entrance" door.
-* **Pretzels (4)**: One behind the curtain next to the entrance, one underneath the brown table, one behind the other curtain, and one behind the broom next to the "Garden, Ornamental Walkway Entrance" door,
+* **Pretzels (4)**: One behind the curtain next to the entrance, one underneath the brown table, one behind the other curtain, and one behind the broom next to the "Garden, Ornamental Walkway Entrance" door.
 * **Coins (3)**: One on the floor in the corner with a single paint bucket, two on the floor underneath the second curtain.

 ### Lighting